Gimp

 - Select the

-and click on the starting point of the path.
-PressEnter
+Ctrland click on the starting point of the path.
+PressEnterto finalize the selection.

 - Select the